-(1) The results of the module examinations are to be announced within 4 weeks of the last assessed coursework or examination of the module.
+(1) The results of the module examinations are announced within 4 weeks of the last assessed coursework or examination of the module.
 Within 4 weeks of the announcement of results, but in any case before the re-sit examinations, and upon request, students are to be given the opportunity to look at their graded examination papers or the minutes of their examination.
 For the viewing of examinations papers, specific times may be set by the concerned institutes.
 Within 4 weeks of the announcement of examination results, examiners record them in Friedolin, the online management system for students, and send the signed minutes of the examinations to the Office for Student Affairs and Examinations.

 (2) All module examinations of the first year of study have to be taken for the first time by the end of the third semester at the latest.
 If a candidate fails to do so for reasons that he/she is responsible for, the examination is considered as failed for the first time.
 The right to re-sit an examination if an examination was failed according to § 15 remains unaffected.
-For the Master thesis, the following applies: If admission to register a Master thesis is not sought by the end of the 6th semester, it will be considered as failed for the first time.
+For the master's thesis, the following applies: If admission to register a master's thesis is not sought by the end of the 6th semester, it will be considered as failed for the first time.

-(3) The Master thesis must be registered with the Examinations Committee at the latest 6 weeks after the candidate has been informed that he/she has earned 90 ECTS.
-After allocation of a subject for the Master thesis, it must submitted to the Office for Student Affairs and Examinations within the time frame stipulated in § 11 (4).
+(3) The master's thesis must be registered with the Examinations Committee at the latest 6 weeks after the candidate has been informed that he/she has earned 90 ECTS.
+After allocation of a subject for the master's thesis, it must submitted to the Office for Student Affairs and Examinations within the time frame stipulated in § 11 (4).

 (4) For part-time students, time frames mentioned in (2) above are twice as long to allow in particular students with a job of at least 20 or a maximum of 25 working hours per week and student with special family responsibilities to study in this programme.
-Admission to part-time studies requires approval by the Faculty of Biology and Pharmacy.
+Admission to part-time studies requires approval by the Faculty of Biological Sciences.

-(5) If the Master thesis is failed or considered as failed, the concerned student has to report to the Office for Student Affairs and Examinations within 8 weeks and register for re-taking the Master thesis.
-The second attempt of the Master thesis has to be begun within the following 30 days.
-If a candidate fails to meet these deadlines, the Master thesis is considered as definitely failed.
+(5) If the master's thesis is failed or considered as failed, the concerned student has to report to the Office for Student Affairs and Examinations within 8 weeks and register for re-taking the master's thesis.
+The second attempt of the master's thesis has to be begun within the following 30 days.
+If a candidate fails to meet these deadlines, the master's thesis is considered as definitely failed.

-(6) Duly justified requests for the recognition of a case of hardship have to be addressed to the Examinations Committee.
+(6) Duly justified requests for exceptions regarding time frame and deadline have to be addressed to the Examinations Committee.